 What can I say, it’s the ultimate Christmas and New Year flick, plus it’s not only the romances, stellar cast, and wickedly funny script that keep me coming back year after year.

-Both Amanda and Iris’s houses are all of my Christmas real estate wishes come true so, naturally, I had to track them down!
+Both Amanda and Iris’s houses are taken straight out of my letters to Santa, and look like my Christmas real estate wishes come true.
+So, naturally, I had to track them down and see where one might find the picture-perfect The Holiday houses in real life.

-The exterior scenes where we see Amanda and Ethan’s breakup, Miles and Iris’s first meeting, and her adorable leap for joy on discovering the property has a pool, were all filmed at a stunning seven-bedroom property located at on Orlando Road in San Marino, California.
+The exterior scenes where we see Amanda and Ethan’s breakup, Miles and Iris’s first meeting, and her adorable leap for joy upon discovering the property has a pool, were all filmed on location at a stunning seven-bedroom property in California.

 However, despite the recognizable exterior, if you look at photos from inside the house, you’ll notice that these aren’t the super-posh, modern interiors we see in the movie.